wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-manage-registration-and-protection.md

 When Azure Site Recovery is deployed to protect virtual machines located on a Hyper-V server in a Hyper-V site (with no VMM server) you can unregister a Hyper-V server from a vault as follows:

 1. Disable protection for virtual machines located on the Hyper-V server.
 2. On the **Servers** tab in the Azure Site Recovery portal, select the server > Delete.
-The server doesn’t have to be connected to Azure when you do this.
+The server doesn't have to be connected to Azure when you do this.
 3. Run the following script to clean up settings on the server and unregister it from the vault.

 	    pushd .